-Members of the collaborative worked together to complete a Community Health Assessment (CHA) and create a Community Health Improvement Plan (CHIP) for 2017.
+Members of the collaborative worked together to complete a Community Health Assessment (CHA) and create a Community Health Improvement Plan (CHIP).
 Utilizing the Hanlon and PEARL methods the collaborative identified hypertension, obesity substance abuse and mental health as priorities for the Community Health Improvement Plan.
 Low socioeconomic status was identified as a health disparity.

 What We Are Doing

 The Ontario County Health Collaborative is supporting local health programming such as Get Up Full UP!
-(UR Thompson Health), Food, Fun, & Fitness (Finger Lakes Health), The Finger Lakes Breastfeeding Partnership, Regional Hypertension Registry, Chronic Disease Self Management, National Diabetes Prevention Program, Heroin Forums & Cafes, Food Pantry Initiatives and Suicide Prevention Coalition.
+(UR Thompson Health), Food, Fun, & Fitness (Finger Lakes Health), The Finger Lakes Breastfeeding Partnership, Chronic Disease Self Management, National Diabetes Prevention Program, Youth Mental Health, Mental Health presentations, Narcan distribution, Food Pantry Initiatives and Suicide Prevention Coalition.